alirezarezaeikalat/firebase-cloud-functions/readMe.txt

 [ATTENTION]
-14. in onCall or onRequest functions we returns value, or response, but in these two auth functions, we don't return anything, if you check the logs of functions, we get error for that, it is convention to return PROMISE in these functions.
+14. in these two auth functions, we don't return anything, if you check the logs of functions, we get error for that, it is convention to return PROMISE in these functions.